alifwahid/alifwahid.github.io/_posts/2018-12-02-on-being-concise-but-imprecise.md

 [*Burnt Norton*][eliotpoem].
 That culpable sentence is simply this: "The title is a concise, but sometimes imprecise, description of the rule".
 It's from the second paragraph of the introduction to a coding standard for the C programming language, available [here][seilink].
-In the realm of software development coding standards (and the rules therein) are often the saviour of programmers, but they are also utterly banal rest of the time.
+In the realm of software development, coding standards (and the rules therein) are often the saviour of programmers, but they are also utterly banal rest of the time.
 This particular standard is closer to the former, I think, as it relates to the security and fortification